haochend413/CS-128H-Final/RUN.md

 rustup default nightly
 ```

-You don't need to install nightly to use the calculator.
-We only implemented the SIMD features for 2\*2 base cases.

 ## Run the server
 ### General Procedure
 Direct into the directory and run the server in VSCode terminal with: